janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

 ## Removing coding Regions
 [BEDtools](https://bedtools.readthedocs.io/en/latest/content/tools/complement.html?highlight=complement) v2.31.0 was used to find the complement of the UCSC annotation and exclude coding regions of the genome.
 An additional 1kb of sequence on either side of annotations were included to reduce linkage.

-First, the annotations for autosomal chromosomes were extracted and the window size for these regions increased by 1kb on either side.
+First, the annotations for autosomal chromosomes were extracted and the window size for these regions increased by 1kb on either side for each annotation file.
 ```
 zcat reference/GCA_009819605.1/genes/GCA_009819605.1_bSteHir1.pri.xenoRefGene.gtf.gz | \
     sort | \